TheWisePigeon/c-deez-nuts/README.md

-# opus
-A simple task manager for the terminal
+# Learning C the hard way